Tag Archive for: body condition

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-Yesterday I wrote about the 3 things you need to build muscle; work, to stimulate the muscle to want to grow; leucine, the branch chain amino acid that switches on muscle protein synthesis; and a ready supply of the other amino acids needed to build new muscle.
+The previous article was about the 3 things you need to build muscle in your horse; work, to stimulate the muscle to want to grow; leucine, the branch chain amino acid that switches on muscle protein synthesis; and a ready supply of the other amino acids needed to build new muscle.

 2. Soybean.
 Soybean is well known to be the richest plant source of essential amino acids, including leucine.
 Soybean meal contains 47% crude protein and will give you 3.5 grams of leucine per 100 grams of meal.
 Full fat soybean is 36 to 38% crude protein and will give you about 2.7 grams of leucine per 100 gram serve.